-Both the University and county extension councils have legal authority to submit proposals.
+Both the university and county extension councils have legal authority to submit grant proposals.
 In determining the appropriate administrative entity, there are several factors to consider:

 Consider a county council's capacity to administer projects that require employing additional staff, providing governmentally required assurances, submitting financial reports and audits, and securing legal advice.

 Matching requirements can be onerous.
 If we commit match or cost share, it must be documented.
 Many times, that is done by documenting a person's time on a project.
 However, legally, councils cannot commit the time of regional extension specialists.
 They are University employees, not council employees.

 The rules and regulations of some entities, such as governmental agencies, are substantial.
 The University has the resources and processes to meet those requirements.

 Funding source preferences